Religious Education in Estonia

 - “The Religious Landscape of Estonia”

-In addition, Olympiad of RE take place since spring 2009.
-It is a competition for gifted children from the upper secondary school or from the last year of basic school.
+In addition, the Olympiad of RE has taken place since the spring of 2009.
+It is a competition for gifted children from the upper secondary school or the last year of basic school.